wenlong2003/Task_Tracker/README.md

 This project was created as part of a software development project to demonstrate the design and implementation of a full-stack web application, including user authentication, API development, and database integration.

-The goal of the project is to showcase practical development skills while building a useful tool for task organi
+The goal of the project is to showcase practical development skills while building a useful tool for task organization.